Evel Knievel: Assault conviction, jail, and bankruptcy

 While Knievel was healing from injuries sustained from the Chicago jump, the book Evel Knievel on Tour was released.
-Written by Knievel's promoter for the Snake River Canyon jump, Shelly Saltman, the book painted an unflattering picture of Knievel's character, alleging that he abused his wife and children and used drugs.
+Written by Knievel's promoter for the Snake River Canyon jump, Shelly Saltman, the book painted him as "an alcoholic, a pill addict, an anti-Semite and an immoral person" through tape-recorded interviews done of Knievel and others.

 Knievel, with both arms still in casts, flew to California to confront Saltman, by then a vice president at 20th Century Fox.
-Outside the studio commissary, one of Knievel's friends grabbed Saltman and held him, while Knievel attacked him with an aluminum baseball bat, declaring "I'm going to kill you!"
+On September 21, 1977, outside the studio commissary, one of Knievel's friends grabbed Saltman and held him, while Knievel attacked him with an aluminum baseball bat, declaring "I'm going to kill you!"
 According to a witness to the attack, Knievel struck repeated blows at Saltman's head, with Saltman blocking the blows with his left arm.
 Saltman's arm and wrist were shattered in several places before he fell to the ground unconscious.
-It took numerous surgeries and permanent metal plates in his arm for Saltman to regain the use of his arm.
+Numerous surgeries were done to the shattered arm that resulted in Saltman having a steel plate and screws.

 Saltman's book was withdrawn by the publisher after Knievel threatened to sue.
 Saltman later produced documents in both criminal and civil court that proved that, although Knievel claimed to have been insulted by statements in Saltman's book, he and his lawyers had been given editorial access to the book and had approved and signed off on every word before its publication.
-On October 14, 1977, Knievel pleaded guilty to battery and was sentenced to three years probation and six months in county jail.
+On November 15, 1977, Knievel pleaded guilty to battery and was sentenced to three years probation and six months in county jail.